nicolasduminil/50-shades-of-rest/classic/README.md

 ### A fault simulator

 The class `FaultSimulator` in the `failures` module of our Maven project performs the operations described above.
+It has been inspired by an example provided by the book [Reactive Systems in Java](https://shorturl.at/CfQpq) by Clément Escoffier and Ken Finnigan.
-Looking at the code, you can see the following `enum` structure which defines all the failure types that can happen:
+Looking at the code, you can see the following
+`enum` structure which defines all the failure types that can happen:

     private enum Fault